Resident Status for Students

 For purposes of determining residency, South Texas College (STC) complies with all applicable state and federal regulations, as well as the Texas Higher Education Coordinating Board recommendations.
 The STC district includes all of Hidalgo and Starr counties.
 STC uses three residency classifications for students: “in-district” (students who live in Hidalgo or Starr counties), “out-of-district” (students who live in all other counties within the state of Texas), and "non-residents" (out-of-state or international students).
 According to STC policy, international students will always be classified as "non-residents."

 Under Texas State Law, an applicant or enrolled student is classified as a Texas resident or non-resident.
-In order to qualify as a Texas resident, an individual must reside in Texas for 12 continuous months and establish a domicile in Texas the 12 months prior to census date.
+In order to qualify as a Texas resident, an individual must reside in Texas for 12 continuous months and establish a domicile in Texas the 12 months prior to census date of the term in which they plan to enroll.
 An applicant or student who is claimed as a dependent on a parent’s most recent federal tax return will be classified based on the parent’s qualification for residency.

 List A - Document proof of domicile